 A growing number of companies are becoming more conscious of their public image and the need for ethical behaviour.
-Good corporate governance, regular board meetings, and making the correct strategic decisions can help maintain and grow a company’s reputation and image.
+Regular board meetings, making the correct strategic decisions and good corporate governance is essential for success.

 By practising good corporate governance, a company will become trusted by the public.

 For corporations to be successful, they must take steps to ensure their corporate governance systems are strong.
-This means their boards should be the right mix of executive and non-executive directors who are effective and capable of asking the right questions to ensure the organisation thrives.
+This means their boards should be the right mix of executive and non-executive directors.
+This consists of people who are effective and capable of asking the right questions to ensure the organisation thrives.